Time Waits for No One! Analysis and Challenges of Temporal Misalignment: Empirical Results and Analysis

 Moreover, 1 point of difference can be meaningful, especially for the summarization task where we measure {Rouge-L}.
 According to the leaderboard,\footnote{\url{https://lil.nlp.cornell.edu/newsroom/index.html}} the best three performing models are within a point of each other in {Rouge-L}~\cite{shi-etal-2019-leafnats, Shi2021NeuralAT, Mendes2019JointlyEA}.
 The task has a TD score of 1.38.
 On average, a time period of \temporaldrift results has a larger effect on performance than changing between the three best models.

-\paragraph{\ref{Q1} Performance loss from temporal misalignment occurs in both directions.} Another observation in Table~\ref{table:gpt2_downstream_tasks} is that degradation happens in both directions (past and future).
+\paragraph{\ref{Q1} Performance loss from temporal misalignment occurs in both directions.} Another observation in Fig.~\ref{table:gpt2_downstream_tasks} is that degradation happens in both directions (past and future).
 While most of the emphasis on \temporaldrift is on how to adapt our stale models/data to the present time~\cite{DhingraTemp, lazaridou2021pitfalls, rottger2021temporal}, our experiments also show that models trained on newer data can be misaligned from the past, as well.
-This can be important in social science applications~\cite{abercrombie2019semantic,soni2021abolitionist}, for example, where evaluation sets may come from earlier time periods than the training data.
-Moreover, the deterioration rates are similar in both directions.
+Weak performance in older texts has been noted in NLP for historical documents \cite{Yang2016PartofSpeechTF,Han2019UnsupervisedDA}.
+However, our findings indicate deterioration can occur sooner---just a few years rather than decades or centuries. \kelvin{idk I can also delete this paragraph.} \nascomment{keep (I edited slightly)}\daniel{+1 for keeping it}

 \paragraph{\ref{Q2} Tasks, even in the same domain, are affected differently.} Consider the two tasks of \poliaff{} and \twiet{} (both in the Twitter domain), with TD scores of 7.72 and 0.96, respectively.
 Of our 8 tasks, \twiet{}, \mediaframes{}, and \yelpreview{} are the most robust to temporal misalignment (TD scores of 0.96, 0.98 and 0.26, respectively).
 The high levels of variation show that temporal misalignment affects performance through labeled datasets, not just unlabeled pretraining data.